outroll/vesta/README.md

 + Support for multi-PHP versions - https://forum.vestacp.com/viewtopic.php?t=17129

++ Auto-generating LetsEncrypt SSL for server hostname (signed SSL for Vesta 8083 port, for dovecot (IMAP & POP3) and for Exim (SMTP))

 + You can compile Vesta binaries by yourself - https://github.com/myvesta/vesta/blob/master/src/deb/vesta_compile.sh
     + You can even create your own APT repositorium in a minute
     + We are using latest nginx version for vesta-nginx package